gbarillot/blog/source/articles/2017-12-02-how-to-organize-your-vue-files-in-a-rails-5-1-project-using-webpack.html.markdown

 ---
-title: How to organize your Vue files in a Rails 5.1 project using Webpack
+title: How to organize a Vue app in a Rails project using Webpack
 date: 2017-12-02 17:47 UTC
 layout: post
 tags: